 Adults Program

 Providing quality services to vulnerable adults is an important part of maintaining an equitable Human Services system, and CFPIC is committed to supporting public Human Services agencies in meeting the growing needs of vulnerable adults in California.
 Population changes require sharper focus on the needs of older Californians and people with disabilities to make sure they have what they need to be safe and independent.
-In partnership with the California Department of Social Services (CDSS), the County Welfare Directors Association (CWDA), the Central California Training Academy (CCTA) and others, CFPIC is working to strengthen the workforce within Adult Services and bring agencies together to use the power of collaboration to meet the needs of adults.
+In partnership with the California Department of Social Services (CDSS), the County Welfare Directors Association (CWDA), the Adult Services Training Academy (ASTA) and others, CFPIC is working to strengthen the workforce within Adult Services and bring agencies together to use the power of collaboration to meet the needs of adults.

 Our CalAIM Brown Bags are an ongoing series of informational sessions organized by CFPIC's Capacity Building and System Integration Team.
 Each month's Brown Bag will address a different topic.
-Join us at our next one by clicking on the flyer!
+Click here to learn more.

 Past Successes